philocalyst/bashansi/README.md

 Library Functions
 -----------------

-If you decide to leverage `ansi` as a Bash library and you load its functions into your environment, you gain access to the following functions.
+If you decide to leverage `ansi` as a dash library and you load its functions into your environment, you gain access to the following functions.
 You will notice that they, for the most part, mirror the option names of the command-line program.
 These functions only do their one task and do not reset the terminal when done.
 Any exceptions to this are clearly called out.

 In order to source `ansi` into the environment you will have to use one of a few different methods.